Any business or building owner located in the downtown district is eligible to apply for our facade grant program.

 sweet melissas brick work.jpg

 Questions about facade grants?
 Design standards?
 Need assistance with improvements to maintain your building’s historic integrity?
 Reach out!
-Our Chair is Kim Shannon and our City of Laramie liaison from the Planning Dept. Derek T. Teini.
-The Design Team meets the first Wed. of each month at 2 pm. design@laramiemainstreet.org
+The Design Team meets the second Wed. of each month at 1 pm.

 Preservation Resources